DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 [note]

+- If a column's cell truncates text due to its length, TreeList can hide columns until the full text is displayed.
+To enable this, ensure that the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage and configure column hiding.
+You can also enable this feature to prevent horizontal scrolling.

-If your TreeList is inside a container, you must call the [updateDimensions()](/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#updateDimensions) method on each container resize to rerender the component:
+- If your TreeList is inside a container, you must call the [updateDimensions()](/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#updateDimensions) method on each container resize to rerender the component:

 ---
 ##### jQuery